shwinnabego/omrails/README.md

 # One month Rails

-This is the sample application for
-[*One month rails: Teach yourself to code*]
+This is the sample application for shweens taking this class [*One month rails: Teach yourself to code*]

 by [Ashwinn Krishnaswamy] doooop!